Person

 Summary

-Catherine Mary Dichmont is an oceanographer with much expertise in natural resource and particularly fishery management.
+Catherine Mary Dichmont is an oceanographer with an international reputation in stock assessment, modeling natural systems, natural resource management, shared fisheries stocks, and management strategy evaluation.
 Her bioeconomic modelling allowed for the development of the prawn fishing industry in the Gulf of Carpentaria.

 Between 1996 and 1999, Dichmont worked at the Southern Fisheries Centre, Queensland Department of Primary Industries at Deception Bay.